Dave1324/datafi/README.md

 Same as the previous, except for the queries being native.
 This means all files specified must have a `.sql` type suffix.

 **Note regarding comments:** _All_ comments within queries must open with `/*` and close with `*/`.
+#### Return types
+The default query return type is the annotated entity type itself.
+If the query is JPQL, it can leverage the [dto projection](https://www.baeldung.com/spring-data-jpa-projections) feature in order to return a different type.
+Whether a single record or a list of records is returned is implied within the query itself.
+Queries beginning with `INSERT` or `REPLACE` are assumed to return a single record.
+Likewise, queries ending with `LIMIT 1` are also assumed to return a single record.
+In all other cases, a list of records will be returned.
+#### Usage
+To use such a custom query, call the `public <TResult> TResult callQuery(String queryName, Object... args)` method in `DataManager<T>`.
+The `queryName` is what it looks like, and the `args` takes in the arguments in the order specified in the corresponding annotation (i.e. The order in which they are specified within the corresponding query itself).

 ## @FindBy, and @FindAllBy
  Class field can be annotated with the `@FindBy` and / or `@FindAllBy` annotation(s), and this will generate a corresponding `findBy...(value)`, or `findAllBy...In(List<...> values)`.
 For example: